-Destination Track #

-If you copy or cut from a single track, the Paste dialog will let you choose the destination track, with the current track being the default value.
+Paste (to single destination track) Destination Track # Destination Track #: 1 Repetitions: 1 Options Merge with existing data Overwrite existing data Overwrite existing data Create gap on selected tracks Create gap on all tracks Create gap on all tracks ✓ Events Tempo Changes Markers Chord Symbols Advance the Now pointer after the paste ✓ Crossfade when pasting audio ✓ Erom: 10 : 4 : 45 OK Cancel Help If you copy or cut from a single track, the Paste dialog will let you choose the destination track, with the current track being the default value.
 Use the 1-Track Paste menu item if you wanted to paste multiple tracks onto a single track.
 The Repetitions option will cause the paste to repeat for as many times as you specify.

-The Options field gives you 4 choices:

-- 1) Merge the Paste with existing data.

-- 2) Overwrite Existing Data.

-- 3) Create a Gap on the currently Selected Tracks.
+The Options field gives you 4 choices: Merge the Paste with existing data.
+Overwrite Existing Data.
+Create a Gap on the currently Selected Tracks.

-- 4) Create a Gap on All Tracks.

 Events Checkbox: When this checkbox is enabled this command will offer the ability to paste any Events that are currently in the scrap buffer.
 Tempo Changes Checkbox: When this checkbox is enabled the Paste command will paste any tempo changes that were copied or Cut into the tempo scrap buffer.
 The Markers and Chord Symbols checkboxes have the same function.
 Advance the Now pointer after the paste advances the current time to the end of the pasted area.
-This is a useful feature for when you plan to create a new track or song section from multiple Pastes.
+This is a useful feature for when you plan to create a new track or song sectior from multiple Pastes.
+Note: This command can also paste a Standard MIDI F File/data from the Windows clipboard.
+If you're using another MIDI applica